EngineeringSoftware/inlinetest/REPLICATION.md

 as well as their unit tests).

-First, make sure that you have followed the [installation guide](/INSTALL.md) to setup the experiments environment.
+First, make sure that you have followed the [installation guide](/INSTALL.md) to set up the experiments environment.

 The steps below will guide you to run the experiments, process the results, and generate Table 3, Figure 12, and Table 4 in our paper.